bdoney1997/pupperpalace-v1demo-/README.md

-Pupper Palace will be used for a pet daycare business as an appointment management system.
-Customers will be in contact with an employee to book appointments for their pets.
-The pets will be left at the daycare under the care of the business.
-Employees will be aware of the needs and status of the pets on the premises.
-Customers will then be able to pick up their pets and pay.
+Pupper palace was created for Shoaf Studio seeking a data management application for a pet sitting company opening in the greater Sacramento area.
+Our client, Steven Shoaf, wanted to be able to update the older application to have a more "modern" UI with updated features such as a calandar.
+Pupper Palace is an appointment management system used for a pet daycare business.
+The way this application is handled is through an employee to customer interaction.
+Employees will be able to see a calandar and list of all current and upcoming pets, manage appointments, and be able to see notes on the pet.
+Customers will be in contact with an employee to schedule appointments for their pets and pay for their appointments through Stripe.

 <p  align="right">(<a  href="#readme-top">back to top</a>)</p>